deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 ##### Children shouldn't bother with sophisticated learning strategies - just imbibe data and wait for the brain to update

->People learn entirely new systems of interdefined concepts(Carey, 1985; Block, 1987) and do so in a way that is driven by hypotheses and goals rather than blind search (Carey, 2009; Chu et al., 2019), with a sensitivity to what is good in ahypothesis and what is suboptimal or even wrong (Schulz, 2012a; Chu & Schulz, 2020).
-Suchrichness is interesting because there are extremely simple algorithms guaranteed to discoveroptimal hypotheses, e.g. enumerating every possible hypothesis (Gold, 1967; Solomonoff,1964a).
-That such a proposal sounds alien as a model of cognition, despite the extremecomputational power of the human brain (Gallistel, 2017; Baum, 2004), reflects somethingnot only about the complexity of the world that learners are trying to explain but also theirreasons for learning and the sophistication of the machinery they bring to bear in doing so.
+>People learn entirely new systems of interdefined concepts(Carey, 1985; Block, 1987) and do so in a way that is driven by hypotheses and goals rather than blind search (Carey, 2009; Chu et al., 2019), with a sensitivity to what is good in a hypothesis and what is suboptimal or even wrong (Schulz, 2012a; Chu & Schulz, 2020).
+Such richness is interesting because there are extremely simple algorithms guaranteed to discover optimal hypotheses, e.g. enumerating every possible hypothesis (Gold, 1967; Solomonoff,1964a).
+That such a proposal sounds alien as a model of cognition, despite the extreme computational power of the human brain (Gallistel, 2017; Baum, 2004), reflects something not only about the complexity of the world that learners are trying to explain but also their reasons for learning and the sophistication of the machinery they bring to bear in doing so.

 ### Intelligence is more than pattern matching: Why children are not deep learners

 The child as scientist